Vukodlok/FreeCodeCamp-Projects/README.md

 - Binary Search Tree - Use Python to create a binary search tree data structure using classes and methods.
 This was part of FCC's Scientific Computing with Python course.
 - Budget App - Use Python to create a command line program that takes in deposits and withdraws to track and graph spending.
 This was part of FCC's Scientific Computing with Python course.
 - Build a Vector Space - Use Python to build a vector space, practicing special methods.
 This was part of FCC's Scientific Computing with Python course.
+- Equation Solver - Use Python to build a linear and quadrratic equation solver with abstract classes.
+This was part of FCC's Scientific Computing with Python course.